tofnoob/tofnoob.github.io/weapons/nola.md

 When riding the bike after holding right click, press Jump and you'll get a small speed boost!
 This can be useful in the Overworld and in Join Ops etc.

 It only lasts a short time so just jump again for another boost.
+Note that it costs a small chunk of stamina to jump.

+## Tip 5

+You can ride the bike in story instances where you usually can't ride vehicles, so this is a huge time saver.